How to Professionalize Teaching

 While those are noble goals, there seems to be very little discussion about the structural changes necessary to achieve those results.
 Nobody even seems to realize that those four are signs of professionalization rather than the cause:

-- Pay and respects are outcomes of professionalization
+- Pay and respect are outcomes of professionalization

 - Certification and accountability are consequences of professionalization.